jonasmalacofilho/csv.hx/README.md

 // create a reader
 var reader = new Reader();  // optionally specify different separator, escape or EOL strings

-// reset the reader with the stream reader.reset(null, input);  // a string or a combination of both string and input can also be used
+// open the stream
+reader.open(null, input);  // a string or a combination of both string and input can also be used
                             // to reset; the reader will always try to start with the string and
                             // then pass to the stream